Sales compensation plan: types, terms and how to build one that works

 You should also consider that different KPIs should be tracked and awarded to the correct employees.
 For example, a KPI like growth over time is better suited to a sales manager with more control over their own deals every quarter.

-Positions like sales support, managers, vice presidents (VPs) and field reps should all have individual compensation plans drawn up.
+Positions like sales support, account managers, vice presidents (VPs) and field reps should all have individual compensation plans drawn up that fit their sales roles.

 When creating the outline for each plan, try to include performance review periods, commission payout schedules and OTEs that distinguish each person’s role and responsibilities.

-Try to set achievable targets and choose a goal around 70% of your reps can either meet or exceed.
+Try to set achievable targets and choose a goal around 70% of your sales professionals can either meet or exceed.

 Doing so can help to ensure: